tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

   }
 })
 ```
-But this is not a good idea because all `CourseDefined` events would have to be loaded still.
+But this is not a good idea because all `CourseDefined` Events would have to be loaded still.

-A traditional [Event Store](../glossary.md#event-store) usually allows to filter events by their type and event stream (sometimes called _subject_).
+A traditional [Event Store](../glossary.md#event-store) usually allows to filter Events by their Type and Event Stream (sometimes called _subject_).
-In DCB there is no concept of multiple streams, events are stored in a single global sequence, but they can be tagged and it is essential to be able to filter them by their tags.
+In DCB there is no concept of multiple streams, Events are stored in a single global sequence, but they can be tagged and it is essential to be able to filter them by their Tags.

-To demonstrate that, we add data and tags to the example events:
+To demonstrate that, we add Data and Tags to the example Events:

 ```js
 const events = [